juanpabloegido/AIDA/README.md

 - [ ] Secure file upload handling

 ### Chat Interface
+- [ ] Tables should not disappear from the chat while a message is being typed.
 - [ ] Add stop/cancel button for ongoing chat responses
 - [ ] Implement up arrow functionality to reload last message
 - [ ] Add message editing capabilities